MI6: James Bond films

 The SIS Headquarters is featured in the James Bond films GoldenEye (1995), The World Is Not Enough (1999), Die Another Day (2002), Skyfall (2012), and Spectre (2015).
 The SIS allowed filming of the building itself for the first time in The World Is Not Enough for the pre-credits sequence, where a bomb hidden in a briefcase full of money is detonated inside the building, blowing out an exterior wall.
 A Daily Telegraph article stated that the British government opposed the filming, but this was denied by a Foreign Office spokesperson.
 In Skyfall, the building is once again attacked by an explosion, this time by a cyber attack turning on a gas line and igniting the fumes.
-The blast results in the death of eight MI6 agents, and after the attack, SIS operations are moved to a secret underground facility.
+The blast results in the death of eight MI6 agents, and after the attack, SIS operations are moved to a secret underground facility, later relocating to the War Office Building.
 In Spectre, the building has been abandoned and is due for demolition.
 The head of crime organisation SPECTRE, Ernst Stavro Blofeld, traps Agent 007 James Bond alongside the film's Bond girl Madeleine Swann inside the ruins of the building.
 Blofeld then detonated bombs planted in the building, demolishing what was left of it, though Bond managed to save Swann and escape before the explosion.